 Iowa "hurting" after powerful storm as governor seeks nearly $4 billion in disaster aid

-Iowa homes, cornfields, utility companies and government agencies have losses estimated at nearly $4 billion from Monday's unusual storm, Governor Kim Reynolds said Sunday.
+Iowa homes, cornfields, utility companies and government agencies have losses estimated at nearly $4 billion from last week's unusual storm, Governor Kim Reynolds said Sunday.
 The governor announced she's filing an expedited presidential major disaster declaration with the federal government seeking that much money to rebuild and repair.

 "From cities to farms, Iowans are hurting, many still have challenges with shelter, food, and power," Reynolds said.